 The Natural History Museum of Rotterdam – since 1978 I am involved with the NMR, for years as a member of the board of the museum and in financial foundations that the museum support.
 Now I am volunteer advisor for the department of Fishes (Pisces).
 The photo above shows Erwin Kompanje, Frans Slieker and me, while disecting a sperm whale Physeter macrocephalus Linnaeus, 1758.
 This is one of three specimen stranded on Kijkduin beach in January 1995.
 It was extremely cold that day but you could warm your hands in the still warm muscle-tissue.
-Sperm whales are a returning phenomenon in my museum career… The photo’s below show Kees Moeliker (curator of the museum) and me during an other Sperm whale event.
+Sperm whales are a returning phenomenon in my museum career… The photo’s below show Kees Moeliker (director of the museum) and me during an other Sperm whale event.
 This time the sperm whale was a life-sized, 17 meters long, model made of fiberglass and part of an art project by Captain Boomer, a Belgian artists collective.
 It took place July 2008 on Scheveningen beach.
 The pernod afterwards tasted great.

 For a short review of museum work, see Straatgras_1999_nr_1_Collectiebeheerders